 • Place the stems in a bucket of warm water until you are ready to bring them indoors and place them in a vase.

-To keep your flowers for as long as possible, change the water regularly to prevent bacterial growth.
+Change the water regularly to prevent bacterial growth to keep your flowers for as long as possible.
 Move the vase out of the path of direct sunlight and keep it in a cool spot.
-If you have the space, you can also keep the vase in the fridge overnight, bringing them out again in the morning.
+If you have the space, you can keep the vase in the fridge overnight, bringing them out again in the morning.

-Drying and preserving hydrangeas is another great way to enjoy these blooms for months to come as well.
+Drying and preserving hydrangeas is another excellent way to enjoy these blooms for months to come as well.

 Once the flowering season has ended, tidy up your plants by deadheading, cutting back, and pruning.
 Make sure you follow the proper pruning technique for your chosen species.